These iPhone models are splash, water, and dust resistant and were tested under controlled laboratory conditions:

 - iPhone 7 Plus

-iPhone 12, iPhone 12 mini, iPhone 12 Pro and iPhone 12 Pro Max have a rating of IP68 under IEC standard 60529 (maximum depth of six metres up to 30 minutes). iPhone 11 Pro and iPhone 11 Pro Max have a rating of IP68 under IEC standard 60529 (maximum depth of four metres up to 30 minutes). iPhone 11 has a rating of IP68 under IEC standard 60529 (maximum depth of two metres up to 30 minutes). iPhone XS and iPhone XS Max have a rating of IP68 under IEC standard 60529 (maximum depth of two metres up to 30 minutes). iPhone SE (2nd generation), iPhone XR, iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7 and iPhone 7 Plus have a rating of IP67 under IEC standard 60529 (maximum depth of one metre up to 30 minutes).
-Splash, water and dust resistance are not permanent conditions and resistance might decrease as a result of normal wear.
+iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max have a rating of IP68 under IEC standard 60529 (maximum depth of 6 meters up to 30 minutes). iPhone 11 Pro and iPhone 11 Pro Max have a rating of IP68 under IEC standard 60529 (maximum depth of 4 meters up to 30 minutes). iPhone 11 has a rating of IP68 under IEC standard 60529 (maximum depth of 2 meters up to 30 minutes). iPhone XS and iPhone XS Max have a rating of IP68 under IEC standard 60529 (maximum depth of 2 meters up to 30 minutes). iPhone SE (2nd generation), iPhone XR, iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, and iPhone 7 Plus have a rating of IP67 under IEC standard 60529 (maximum depth of 1 meter up to 30 minutes).
+Splash, water, and dust resistance are not permanent conditions and resistance might decrease as a result of normal wear.
 Liquid damage is not covered under warranty, but you might have rights under consumer law.

-iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max, iPhone SE (2nd generation), iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XS, iPhone XS Max and iPhone XR are resistant to accidental spills from common liquids, such as soft drinks, beer, coffee, tea and juice.
-In the event of a spill, rinse the affected area with tap water, then wipe off your iPhone and dry it.
+iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max, iPhone SE (2nd generation), iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XS, iPhone XS Max, and iPhone XR are resistant to accidental spills from common liquids, such as soda, beer, coffee, tea, and juice.
+In the event of a spill, rinse the affected area with tap water, then wipe your iPhone off and dry it.